zketosis/liam/memory-bank/techContext.md

 ## Technologies Used
 - **AI Components**: Utilized for analyzing migration impacts and providing intelligent suggestions.
-- **LangChain**: Framework for developing applications powered by language models, used for AI review generation.
+- **LangChain**: Framework for developing applications powered by language models, used for AI review generation and schema metadata suggestions.
-- **OpenAI**: Provider of AI models used for generating schema reviews.
+- **OpenAI**: Provider of AI models used for generating schema reviews and metadata suggestions.
-- **Trigger.dev**: Task orchestration platform used for implementing the review pipeline.
+- **Trigger.dev**: Task orchestration platform used for implementing the review pipeline and knowledge suggestion tasks.
 - **GitHub App**: Integrated to automate comments and review approvals on PRs.
 - **Prisma**: ORM for database access and management (currently being phased out).
 - **Supabase JS**: JavaScript client for Supabase, used for database access with support for optimized queries using nested joins.
 Planned to replace Prisma across all components.